ericmanlol/dotfiles-old/README.md

 - emacs bash key bindings (ctrl+right arrow | ctrl + left arrow) I believe were overwritten by my adventures in urxvt perl extension land.
 - copy/paste works fine but I'd like to have a right click menu dammit.
-    - look for elusive urxvt right click menu or make one myself.
+    - look for/research urxvt right click menu or make one myself. or look into xclip.
+- ever elusive sortable taglist by scope

 Terminal right now is urxvtd with each new spawned terminal attaching to the backgrounded daemon.